Kylelima21/BISONN/project.md

 This project begins to explore the ability of AI to collect biotic interaction data by working with the Sage Grande Testbed and applying a simple example model at the edge.
 We compare two foundation models (BioCLIP and DINOv3) with a few different classification heads trained on the same data to perform the same task: classify an image to a certain biotic interaction type.
 We took the top model and published an application on a Sage Node to provide a proof of concept example classifying interactions from images at the edge.

-The application, BISONN (Biotic Interactions with Sage Observations using Neural Networks), focuses on detecting **bird mobbing behavior** — a widespread anti-predator interaction in which multiple birds harass or distract a predator.
-Mobbing is ephemeral, context-dependent, and difficult to observe systematically, making it an ideal candidate for automated, continuous camera-based detection on distributed environmental sensor nodes.
+The application, BISONN (Biotic Interactions with Sage Observations using Neural Networks), focuses on detecting bird mobbing behavior, an  anti-predator interaction in which a single or multiple birds harass a predator.
+Mobbing occurs year-round though it more common during the breeding season, is context-dependent, and difficult to observe systematically, making it an ideal candidate for automated, continuous camera-based detection on distributed environmental sensor nodes.

-Sage/Waggle is an edge computing platform that deploys containerized plugins on networked environmental sensor nodes (Thor blades).
+Sage/Waggle is an edge computing platform that deploys containerized plugins on networked environmental sensor nodes (Thors).
 Each node runs k3s/Kubernetes and can be equipped with cameras, microphones, and other sensors.
 Plugins process sensor data locally at the edge and publish results to a cloud data pipeline, enabling real-time monitoring without continuous human oversight.

 ## Methods and Results